 You’ll need to cut down some pieces on the edges and corners with a tile saw.
 Be sure to take the tile saw slow to avoid chipping tiles.
 (Since this project we’ve updated to a better tile saw and wrote a whole post about why you shouldn’t buy a cheap tile saw).

 Wait 24 hours before moving on so the tile adhesive has a chance to dry.

-Scrape any tile adhesive off
+Step 6: Scrape any tile adhesive off.

 There’s a chance that some of the tile adhesive came up in between two tiles when you installed.
 If so, use this handy little scraper to clear that off before moving on to grout.

 After the tile has set for at least 24 hours, you can move onto grouting.
 When mixing up your grout, be sure to follow whatever the instructions included with your grout because the instructions may differ based on what you are using.
 If you mix the grout improperly it can lead to all kinds of complications.

 Once mixed, take your grout float and work the grout into the gaps between your tiles holding the float at a 45 degree angle.
 Remove the excess grout by holding the float at 90 degrees and take off as much excess grout as you can.
 Work quickly or have someone help you.